beratalp364/JavaCalculationProgram/README.md

 # JavaCalculationProgram
-A java gui calculator to calculate Atmosferik Düzeltme Katsayısı.
+A java gui calculator to calculate atmospheric correction coefficient.
 Just run StajHesaplamaProgramı.jar to see output.